kianurivzzz/save-serve/README.md

    - **Host** - IP address or domain
    - **Port** - Default is 22
    - **Username** - Login for connection
+   - **Group** - Optional group to organize servers (you can create new groups here)
    - **Authentication method**:
      - 🔑 **By password** - Enter and save password
      - 🔐 **By SSH key** - Select key file and key password if any

+### Managing groups

+1. Create groups by clicking the "Add Group" button in the toolbar
+2. Organize your servers by assigning them to groups during creation or editing
+3. You can add a server directly to a group by right-clicking on the group
+4. Edit or delete groups using the context menu

 ### Connecting to a server